monhacks/crystalinheritance/FAQ.md

 Most first forms were removed to make room for more evolutionary lines.

 Others whose types were already overrepresented (normal-flying, for example) were cut entirely.
-I really feel bad about Hoothoot, but there is an easter egg for it on the Calm Coast.

 ### I want the missing Pokémon back!